rAdvirtua/context-aware-ensemble/README.md

 ## Overview

 Most AI trading models fail because they lack context—they treat a calm market and a crashing market identically.
+Furthermore, obtaining historical news sentiment usually requires expensive Bloomberg Terminal access.

-This project addresses this limitation by implementing a **Context-Aware Ensemble**.
-It utilizes a **Gating Network** (Mixture of Experts) to dynamically switch strategies based on Market Volatility (VIX).
+This project addresses these limitations by implementing a **Context-Aware Ensemble**.
+It utilizes a **Gating Network** (Mixture of Experts) to dynamically switch strategies based on Market Volatility (VIX) and introduces a novel **"Implied Sentiment"** engine to reconstruct historical context without paid APIs.

 The system integrates:

 1.  **Technical Analysis:** A **Temporal Convolutional Network (TCN)** to track price momentum and historical trends.
-2.  **Fundamental Analysis:** A **Transformer + VADER** pipeline that scrapes and analyzes live news headlines for sentiment.
+2.  **Fundamental Analysis:** A **Transformer + VADER** pipeline that scrapes and analyzes live news headlines (via Google News RSS).
-3.  **Statistical Safety:** A proprietary **Sentiment Z-Score** logic that detects "Black Swan" panic events by comparing current news sentiment against the 1-year rolling average.
+3.  **Statistical Safety:** A proprietary **Sentiment Z-Score** logic that detects "Black Swan" panic events by comparing current news sentiment against a market-implied historical baseline.

 The result is a streamlined dashboard for retail investors that outputs clear **BUY** (Long/Safe) or **WAIT** (Cash/Defensive) signals.

 ## Key Features

 * **Hybrid Architecture:** Merges a TCN (Time-Series) with a Transformer (NLP) via a learnable Gating Network.
-* **Live News Scraping:** Automatically scrapes Finviz for real-time Bloomberg and Reuters headlines without requiring API keys.
+* **Resilient News Pipeline:** Uses **Google News RSS** to fetch real-time headlines, bypassing the anti-bot blocking often found on standard financial sites like Finviz.
+* **Implied Sentiment Engine:** Solves the "Paywall Problem" by reverse-engineering historical sentiment from VIX and RSI data.
+This creates a statistically valid Z-Score baseline without needing 20 years of paid news archives.
+* **Active Learning (Retraining):** Includes a "Retrain AI" module that allows the model to fine-tune itself on the most recent 60 days of market data directly from the dashboard.
 * **Volatility-Gated Logic:** The neural network learns to weigh technical factors during calm markets and sentiment factors during high-volatility events.
-* **The "Z-Score" Circuit Breaker:** Hard-coded quantitative logic that forces a defensive signal if sentiment drops more than 1.5 standard deviations below the yearly mean.
 * **Anti-Spam Protection:** Built-in cooldown timers to prevent IP bans during the web scraping process.
-* **Beginner-Oriented UI:** A clean Streamlit interface that translates complex model inference into actionable signals.

 ## Architecture

 The model follows a **Mixture of Experts (MoE)** design: